-Practical Action Shooting Match
+Practical Action Shooting

 The match leaders will be excited to see you and eager to answer your questions.
 Here are a few pointers for you first time shooters.

-* Do take and wear eye and ear protection.
+* Do bring and wear eye and ear protection.
 We will have these items available for visitors, but having your own will simplify the process and ensure that you will be able to watch the match.

 * Don’t assume you know more than you do.
 Use your first visit to concentrate on watching, listening, and learning.